eswan18/ethanswan.com/content/posts/2022-12-03-gym-etiquette.md

 categories:
 - fitness
 title: Gym Etiquette 101
-excerpt: "When I first started going to the gym, I was self-conscious every second.
-There's a particular code of unwritten rules in the weightroom.
-Over the years I'd like to think I've picked up most of the \"rules\"."
-preview_image: ""
 ---

 When I first started going to the gym, I was self-conscious every second.